Giant isopod: Range and habitat

 Giant isopods have been recorded in the West Atlantic from the US state of Georgia to Brazil, including the Gulf of Mexico and the Caribbean.
 The four known Atlantic species are B. obtusus, B. miyarei, B. maxeyorum, and B. giganteus, and the last of these is the only species recorded off the United States.
 The remaining Bathynomus species are all restricted to the Indo-Pacific.

-No species occur in both the Atlantic and Indo-Pacific.
+No known species occurs in both the Atlantic and Indo-Pacific.
 Previous records of B. giganteus from the Indo-Pacific are now considered misidentifications of other species.
 Giant isopods are unknown from the East Atlantic or East Pacific.
 The greatest species richness (five species) is found off eastern Australia, but it is possible other regions that are not as well-sampled match this figure.
 In general, the distributions of giant isopods are imperfectly known, and undescribed species may exist.